sfstoolbox/theory/d_nfchoa/index.rst

-For an infinite linear secondary source distribution located on the :math:`x`-axis and line sources as secondary sources the driving function is given by inserting the linear coefficients :eq:`line-source-linear-coefficients` and :eq:`G_linear` into :eq:`D_linear` as
+For an infinite linear secondary source distribution located on the :math:`x`-axis and line sources as secondary sources the driving function is given by inserting the linear coefficients :eq:`line-linear-coefficients` and :eq:`freq-greens-function-linear` into :eq:`freq-drivingfunction-linear` as

 .. math::
-    :label: D.sdm.ls.2D
+    :label: freq-drivingfunction-sdm-line-source-2d

     D_\text{linear}(x_0,\w) = A(\w) \frac{1}{2\pi}
         \int_{-\infty}^\infty \chi(k_y,y_s) \chi(k_x,x_0) \d k_x.